grasonssuccks/server/README.md

 `Go Sub to him https://www.youtube.com/@ismaeltechI` `and go to sub to this one two https://www.youtube.com/@ShadowRealmBlade-TheOG` ` Want to Contact Me On Discord Just add me my username is yourhostimmortal `

+`For Plugins go to https://dev.bukkit.org/bukkit-plugins and https://www.spigotmc.org/  `